nathanielbd/blog/content/posts/manim-in-wsl-with-data.md

 # My ramblings on WSL

-Feel free to skip this if you're familiar with WSL, but it's greatly improved my software development experience so I thought I'd share my thoughts and setup if it'd be able to help some people, even if I'm not sponsored to do that.
+Feel free to skip this if you're familiar with WSL, but it's greatly improved my software development experience, so I thought I'd share my thoughts and setup if it'd be able to help some people, even if I'm not sponsored to do that.

 WSL stands for "Windows Subsystem for Linux."
 It allows developers to run a Linux environment on their Windows computer.
 You can run your favorite distro.
 It comes with Bash.
 Perhaps its best perk is giving Windows users access to all the installers and package managers that are so convenient on Linux.